manuhabitela/nautsbuilder/README.md

 Currently only one character is in the spreadsheet, mostly to test, since the app is in active work in progress.

-The spreadsheet is available here https://docs.google.com/spreadsheet/ccc?key=0AuPP-DBESPOedDl3UmM1bHpYdDNXaVRyTTVTQlZQWVE&usp=sharing - If you wanna help by filling info for some characters, let me know!

 # Filling the spreadsheet correctly

+The spreadsheet is available here https://docs.google.com/spreadsheet/ccc?key=0AuPP-DBESPOedF9hckdzMWVhc2c3Rkk1R2RTa1pUdWc#gid=0 Just to be safe, the NautsBuilder doesn't use this one but a copy, so don't worry if the data you add is not visible directly.

-The spreadsheet is pretty simple to fill but there a few things to know.
+It is pretty simple to fill but there a few things to know.

 * There are 3 different sheets: Characters, Skills, and Upgrades.
 You can switch sheets at the bottom of the screen.
 * For every sheet, please **don't put any empty rows or columns**: any row/column after a completely empty row/column would become unavailable by the NautsBuilder.